 An optimal 24-hour urine test should include values for calcium, citrate, magnesium, oxalate, phosphate, sodium, sulfate, uric acid, and volume.
 The most significant of these will be discussed individually, and there are separate review articles on each of them which should be checked for additional details and information beyond what is presented here.

-Calcium is necessary in human nutrition for bone health and muscle activity.
+Calcium is necessary for human nutrition for bone health and muscle activity.
 Serum calcium levels are carefully controlled, but in calcium nephrolithiasis, clinicians often find increased urinary calcium levels (hypercalciuria), and this directly contributes to the formation of calcium stones.

 High urinary calcium is a frequent finding in many patients with calcium kidney stones.
 Reducing dietary calcium seems an obvious treatment option if the ingested calcium is excessive, but most people have reasonable, moderate dietary calcium (dairy) intake.
-There are also special situations and disorders such as hyperparathyroidism, during pregnancy and in patients with osteoporosis where it can become difficult or impossible to optimize urinary calcium levels through diet without potentially causing harm elsewhere.
+There are also special situations and disorders such as hyperparathyroidism, during pregnancy, and in patients with osteoporosis where it can become difficult or impossible to optimize urinary calcium levels through diet without potentially causing harm elsewhere.

-A diet that is too restrictive of dietary calcium can actually increase calcium nephrolithiasis due to a lack of intestinal calcium binding to other chemicals, especially oxalate.
+A diet that is too restrictive of dietary calcium can actually increase calcium nephrolithiasis due to a lack of intestinal calcium-binding to other chemicals, especially oxalate.
 This causes an increase in oxalate absorption which offsets the reduced urinary calcium, and the result is increased nephrolithiasis.

 Typical, high-calcium foods include all dairy products such as milk, cheese, buttermilk, ice cream, and yogurt.
 Other high calcium foods include sardines, mackerel, seeds like sesame and flax seeds, spinach and other green leafy vegetables, molasses, beans, broccoli, almonds, and grains.

 If the dietary calcium intake is not unreasonable and serum chemistry indicates normal calcium levels, the next step is to add a thiazide-type medication.
 This class of drug was originally used as a diuretic but has been found to be very useful in reducing urinary calcium excretion.
 Thiazides are now recommended, by both the EAU and the AUA guidelines, for patients with hypercalciuria and recurrent calcium nephrolithiasis.
 They will not work if salt (sodium) is not controlled, so patients on thiazides are asked to limit their salt intake.
 Thiazides can cause hypokalemia, increase uric acid levels and lower urinary citrate, but their beneficial effect overshadows these effects in substantially lowering urinary calcium.
-Potassium citrate should be added as needed if hyperuricosuria, hypokalemia or hypocitraturia develops.
+Potassium citrate should be added as needed if hyperuricosuria, hypokalemia, or hypocitraturia develops.
 Thiazides contain a sulfa molecule, so they need to be initiated and used cautiously in patients with severe sulfa allergies.
 Currently, the preferred "thiazide" medication is indapamide (Lozol) which some physicians prefer because it is a once a day drug even though it is not technically a thiazide.
 A repeat 24-hour urine test should be performed during treatment to check the effectiveness of the thiazide therapy and to monitor for hyperuricosuria or hypocitraturia, usually about three months after starting the medication.
-If the urinary calcium levels remain elevated, an adjustment in the treatment can be made to increase the thiazide dosage, choose an alternate therapy such as phosphates, or better control sodium and calcium intake.
+If the urinary calcium levels remain elevated, an adjustment in the treatment can be made to increase the thiazide dosage, choose an alternative therapy such as phosphates, or better control sodium and calcium intake.

 Hypercalciuria can cause loss of calcium from the bones resulting in osteoporosis which is reversible by using thiazides.